Updated on July 12, 2022

 Absolutely.
 Social platforms are great for raising awareness, sharing valuable content and connecting with your leads.

 Platforms like Facebook and Twitter give you an insight into your target market.
-You can tap into your desired audience by analyzing their behavior and use the already available advertising systems in place to promote your content, share market insight and draw potential leads previously unaware of your brand or product.
+You can tap into your desired audience by analyzing their behavior and using the already available advertising systems in place to promote your content, share market insight and draw potential leads previously unaware of your brand or product.

 Another great thing about social media is that the users of those platforms love sharing things with their followers, friends, connections, and colleagues.
 Are your potential leads sharing sales or marketing content from your competitors?

 Now you can imagine how even a small effort can increase in value by simply relying on your targeted leads to utilize the platforms for their basic purpose, which is to share content.
 More importantly your content and by doing so attracting views, interest, and potential conversions.